 Strengthen your whistleblowing management strategy in 2019 with the benefit of key insights that light the path for leaders committed to creating workplace cultures of ethics and integrity.

 In this article we summarize crucial outcomes from three sources published as 2018 was drawing to a close: two research studies and one case that gave rise to regulatory action by both the US and UK authorities.
-Firstly we share credible findings on why you shouldn’t pat yourself on the back if your organisation does not receive many whistleblowing reports, secondly we show that even your professional staff want the option of anonymous reporting, and finally we bring you a stark warning against trying to unmask the identity of an anonymous whistleblower.
+Firstly we share credible findings on why you shouldn’t pat yourself on the back if your organisation does not receive many whistleblowing reports, secondly we show that even your professional staff want the option of anonymous reporting which is why a whistleblowing management strategy is vital, and finally we bring you a stark warning against trying to unmask the identity of an anonymous whistleblower.

 Read on…you won’t regret the time spent, and you will want to share this article with your colleagues.

 Not many whistleblowing reports?
 It could be time to worry – here’s why

 It’s the most important and credible research on the impact of whistleblowing systems ever published.
 Kyle Welch, Assistant Professor at George Washington University and Stephen Stubben, Associate Professor from the University of Utah, have undertaken a rigorous academic review of 15 years of hotline reporting information, including over 1.2 million records of internal reports made by employees in 936 publicly-traded companies in the US.

 In the study, internal reports are defined as those directed to the organisation’s management, including those made to independently-managed ethics hotlines, while external reports are defined as those made to regulators or other agencies.
 The anonymized data was obtained from NAVEX Global, a major US-based provider of whistleblower hotline and incident management systems.